juliansommer/random-scripts/README.md

 - `password.py` will generate a password
 - `prime.py` will find all prime numbers in a txt file
 - `rename.py` will mass rename files

+# TODO
+- Add a requirements.txt to install dependencies, potentially look at uv